-- 1. Read and understand all information in the Operator's Manual regarding procedures and safety when operating the defoliator in the field or on the road. - 2.
+- 1. Read and understand all information in the Operator's Manual regarding procedures and safety when operating the machine in the field or on the road. - 2.
 Make sure the Slow Moving Vehicle (SMV) emblem and required lights and reflectors are in place, clean, and can be seen clearly by all overtaking and oncoming traffic. - 3.
-Do not allow riders on any part of the defoliator during either field operation or travel. - 4.
-Attach to the tractor using only a drawbar pin with provisions for a mechanical retainer. - 5.
-Always attach a safety chain.

-- 6. Always use hazard warning flashers when transporting unless prohibited by law. - 7.
-Maximum transport speed on smooth roads is 25 mph (40 kph).
+Do not allow riders on any part of the machine during either field operation or travel. - 4.
+Attach the machine to the tractor using only a drawbar pin with provisions for a mechanical retainer. - 5.
+Always attach a safety chain. - 6.
+Always use hazard warning flashers when transporting unless prohibited by law. - 7.
+Always move all parts of the machine to transport position when travelling on a road. - 8.
+Stay away from overhead obstructions, such as power lines. - 9.
+For max transport speed on smooth roads, see section 3.3.